Healthplan Spain

 2017–2022: Russian Nationals Lead Overall Applications

-Between 2017 and 2022, Russian citizens submitted over 1.8 million visa applications to Spain—more than double that of the second-highest group, Moroccans, who submitted approximately 972,000.
-Russian applications peaked in 2019 with 568,681 filings, before plunging to just 58,817 in 2020 due to the COVID-19 pandemic—a dramatic 70.6% drop.
+Between 2017 and 2022, Russian citizens submitted more than 1.8 million Spain visa applications—over double the volume from the next largest group, Moroccan applicants (approximately 972,000).
+Russian applications peaked in 2019 with 568,681 filings before plunging to just 58,817 in 2020 due to the pandemic—a dramatic 70.6% collapse in demand.

 Top 10 Visa Applicant Nationalities (2017–2022)